RyderFiechter/Moxi_AI/node/README.md

 - Update storage availability
 - Activate/deactivate in registry

-Rewards accrue at a fixed rate of **1 MOXI per second for every 10 GB** of committed storage.
+Rewards accrue at a fixed rate of **1 MOXI per hour for every 10 GB** of committed storage.
 Pending balances remain active while lending is enabled and can be sent to your payment wallet via the payout endpoint or dashboard button at any time.

 ## HTTP API Endpoints